Menu

 Open the door for a critical mass of spiritual seekers to experience the transformative wisdom of the Christian contemplative tradition and nurture its emergence in service to the healing of our world.

-This is a wonderful spiritual resource from author and retreat and conference speaker, and spiritual "midwife".
-Joyce has a B.A.
-(Bachelor of Arts) in English, a M.R.E.
-(Masters in Religious Education), and a M.A.
-(Master of Arts) in Transpersonal Psychology.
-She is a member of the Servite Community (Servants of Mary) and was a volunteer for Hospice for fifteen years.
+Rupp has led retreats throughout North America, as well as in Europe, Asia, Africa, Australia and New Zealand.
+Joyce has a B.A. in English, a M.R.E. in Religious Education, and a M.A. in Transpersonal Psychology.
+She is a member of the Servites (Servants of Mary) community and was a volunteer for Hospice for fifteen years.
 She currently resides in Des Moines, Iowa.
-To sign up for her monthly newsletter go to joyce@joycerupp.com.

 Daily Grace from Women of the ELCA (WELCA)